MantasPauliukonis/survival-clicker2-proposal/README.md

 ### Crime level
 Have to pay fines if ignored then sentenced.

+### Taxes
+Good ol' ever increasing taxes.
+I think they may need some more sophisticated logic under the hood.

 ## Organs

 They are vital!
 Well at least most of them.